 — How is an employee’s weekly benefit amount calculated? —

 If the average weekly wage used to calculate the weekly benefit amount is less than the average weekly wage that the individual earned during the 26 weeks immediately preceding the period of leave, the individual may request that the weekly benefit amount be recalculated using those 26 weeks.
-The request must be in writing to the Division of Temporary Disability Insurance.
+The request must be made in writing to the Division of Temporary Disability Insurance.

 — What is the limitation of benefits under the State Plan? —